Senor-Ducky/Firecart/README.md

 **Server**: Node.js, Express, Mongoose, MongoDB, Cloudinary

 **Client**: Flutter, Provider

-## Feedback
+## Credits

-If you have any feedback, please reach out to me at namanrivaan@gmail.com
+This Project was inspired by this video, please check out the channel: https://www.youtube.com/watch?v=O3nmP-lZAdg&t=10347s credits for the tutorial go to @RivaanRanawat